-Your brand’s visual identity is about so much more than your logo and your website’s color scheme.
-While different businesses, of course, have differing needs when creating a visual identity, there are a few basics that apply to all brands.
+Your brand’s visual identity is about so much more than your logo and color scheme on your website.
+While different businesses have different needs when creating a visual identity, there are a few basics that apply to all brands.

 Use our guide to discover the basics of visual identity, including how it impacts conversions, how to create original visual assets, and top ways to make use of your new visual identity.
-Understanding the various components of your visual identity is crucial to your marketing efforts, and this applies regardless if you’re a new business or in the middle of rebranding.
+Understanding the various components of your visual identity is crucial to your content marketing efforts, and this applies regardless if you’re a new business or in the middle of rebranding.

 Why Do You Need a Visual Identity?

-From the moment a consumer or business comes into contact with your brand, they develop an opinion about you.
-For most brands, the impression they leave is insignificant.
+From the moment a consumer or another business first comes in contact with your brand, they develop an opinion about you.
+For most brands, this opinion is never reflected upon again.
 Think about how many brands you know.
-Now, think about all of the brands you’ve came across that you can’t remember.
-Some researchers say there are at least half a million big recognizable brands and countless little ones.
+Now, think about all of the brands you’ve come across that you can’t remember.
+Some researchers say there are at least half a million big recognizable brands.
+That’s a lot!

 To ensure that your brand image sticks in the minds of consumers and other businesses, it’s pertinent to create an effective visual identity.
-Most of a person’s impression of your brand’s image is not going to come as a result of your audience sitting around and thinking about it.
-This impression is going to come as a result of small interactions that the audience has with your marketing campaigns.
+Most of a person’s impression of your brand image is not going to come as a result of them sitting around and thinking about it.
+It’s most likely going to come as a result of them simply glancing at your marketing campaigns.
 With a visual identity that sticks in a person’s mind, you have mastered the ability to instill brand image recall.

 The key to creating an impressive visual identity is to resonate with your audience on an emotional level.
 This is why color psychology is so important when building a visual identity.
 Using certain colors, you can trigger emotions that build a bridge of trust and dependability with your audience.
-Make sure to read Color Psychology: What Colors Mean in Marketing for a better understanding of using colors to trigger emotion.
+Make sure to read Color Psychology: What Colors Mean in Marketing for a better understanding of how to use colors to trigger emotion.